vihdutta/QuickUp/README.md

-# Fluxum
+# QuickUp
 An automatic screenshot opener

 > Select a folder to read

-> Fluxum will automatically display the last entered image in the folder.
+> QuickUp will automatically display the last entered image in the folder.